xtay2/Pseudocode-Installer/README.md

 - Download the archive "pseudocode-win-installer.zip".
 - Unzip it anywhere.
 - Start the file "Installer.bat".
-  - "pseudocode" should now get added to the system path.
   - If you dont have the current version of java, the installer asks you to update.
-  - All installed files, including the source-libraries are stored in "C:\Program Files\Pseudocode".
+  - All installed files, including the source-libraries are stored in "%Program Files%\Pseudocode" and "%windir%".
   - Any previous content in "C:\Program Files\Pseudocode" gets completely deleted.
 Proceed with caution.

 ### Using Pseudocode